 Sections 23 and 25 of this bill revise provisions governing the circumstances under which: (1) an appeals officer may grant a motion to stay the enforcement of the decision of a hearing officer; and (2) an appeals officer or district court may grant a motion to stay the enforcement of the decision of an appeals officer.
 Sections 24 and 32 of this bill revise certain procedures for the judicial review of the decision of an appeals officer.

 If a claim for a period of temporary total disability is allowed, existing law requires an industrial insurer to make the first payment within 14 working days after receipt of the initial certification of disability, and regularly thereafter.
-(NRS 616C.475) Section 27 of this bill establishes the same requirements for payment when a claim for a period of temporary partial disability is allowed.
+(NRS 616C.475) Section 27 of this bill requires, for a period of temporary partial disability, the first payment or a determination regarding payment to be issued within 14 working days after the insurer receives the claim.

 Existing law sets forth certain procedures for appealing a final determination concerning accident benefits made by an organization for managed care.
 (NRS 616C.305) Existing law requires, for a determination of the percentage of disability resulting from occupational disease of the heart or lungs, that the determination be made jointly by the attending physician and examining physician of a claimant, or, under certain circumstances, a designated third physician or panel of physicians.
-(NRS 616C.459) Section 34 of this bill repeals those procedures and requirements, and sections 15, 16, 18, 19, 21-23, 26 and 31 of this bill make conforming changes to remove references to those procedures and requirements from existing law.
+(NRS 617.459) Section 34 of this bill repeals those procedures and requirements, and sections 15, 16, 18, 19, 21-23, 26 and 31 of this bill make conforming changes to remove references to those procedures and requirements from existing law.
+Existing law requires the Administrator, at least every 5 years, to audit all insurers who provide benefits to injured employees, including associations of self-insured employers.
+(NRS 616A.270, 616B.003)

 Statutes affected: As Introduced: 616A.025, 616A.070, 616B.527, 616C.040, 616C.045, 616C.050, 616C.055, 616C.087, 616C.110, 616C.137, 616C.180, 616C.220, 616C.235, 616C.295, 616C.315, 616C.320, 616C.345, 616C.370, 616C.375, 616C.390, 616C.500, 616D.050, 616D.090, 616D.120, 617.401, 617.405